SuyogAM1116/educhain_project/README.md

-# EduChain: Hyperledger-Powered Decentralized University Services
+# EduChain: Hyperledger-Powered Decentralized University Services Management Framework

 EduChain is a decentralized framework designed to manage university services securely and transparently.
 Leveraging Hyperledger Fabric, this project eliminates paper-based inefficiencies and prevents fraud in academic credentialing through a permissioned blockchain network.